 However, when many Croatians speak English, they pronounce “v” as a “w”.
 Instead of saying vacuum, village, vote or vomit, they instead pronounce them wacuum, willage, wote and womit.

 The Croatian language does not have the letter “w” or any letter that makes the “w” sound.
 When I’ve inquired to understand this discrepancy in pronunciation, their response is one of confusion.
 They do not seem to hear the difference and maybe they truly don’t.

 Every language has its quirks.
 When speaking, or attempting to speak Croatian, I know there are certain sounds and differences in dialect or pronunciation I can’t hear or discern.
 Some sounds I can’t even make. Žnjan, my old neighborhood in Split, is a word I will NEVER be able to pronounce correctly.
 My mouth just doesn’t contort that way.

 At first, trying to figure this “w” thing out would make me pop a blood vessel.
-But now, hearing someone say “willage” gives me an internal giggle, which is perfectly fine by me.
+But now, hearing someone say “willage” gives me an internal giggle, so much so that sometimes I will say “willage” too just to give myself a giggle.
 We could all use a few more giggles.